GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Add a Simple Test Endpoint
+        # Project Plan: Feature: Create a Yo

 ## Overview
-The objective of this project is to add a simple test endpoint to the existing application.
-This endpoint will be used to verify the basic functionality and connectivity of the application.
-It should return a static message indicating that the application is running correctly.
+The task is to develop a new feature called "Yo" for our application.
+This feature will allow users to send a simple "Yo" notification to their friends within the app.
+The goal is to enhance user engagement by providing a quick and fun way to interact.

 ## Definition of Done
 - [ ] All acceptance criteria met